|

 to www.komen.org/grants

+for more information.
 More than 2,000 four-year, merit based scholarships and programmatic

 support to students attending the nation's Historically Black Public